percona/everest-doc/docs/install/installEverest.md

     everestctl install
     ```

-    This will install all needed components in a namespace called `percona-everest`.
+    This will install all the required components in a namespace called `percona-everest`.

     ??? example "Example"